reruo321/Java_Practice/Chapter-10/README.md

 ### CardLayout
 CardLayout is a layout manager that treats each component in the container as a card.
 It acts like a stack of cards showing only one card at a time.

+* add(): Adds a component.
+It is from java.awt.Component.
+* show(): Flips to the component.
+The second parameter gets the String name of the component.
+* first(), last(), previous(), next(): Flips the first/last/previous/next card.

+## Event Handling
+A Significant change in state, such as user actions like typing a keyboard or clicking a mouse, is called **event**.
+Event-driven programming makes the program to do proper reaction to events.
+Java supports this, and it represents all user actions into Event class.
+Component class has methods to handle the events, which can be overridden with new contents by user's customization.

+**processEvent()** is the most important method among the event-handling methods, which is automatically called when the event arises.
+It may be convenient to handle all events with it, but it is better to declare individual event handlers than overgrowing just one method.

+### Type of Events